mikapersson/ArduinoProcessingProjects/README.md

 To enable uploading through the Arduino IDE, remove the line `#include <Arduino.h>` in the `main.cpp` files and change the extension from `.cpp` to `.ino`.

 ## Demos
-Some screen recording of the programs.
+Some screen recordings of the programs.
 Note that the demos don't look so nice as a consequence of the mp4 to gif conversion.
 ### Flappy Spaceship (using six photoresistors)
 ![flappyspaceship_demo](https://user-images.githubusercontent.com/53935544/114447716-f8878300-9bd2-11eb-8799-4135a58e618b.gif)